How to Become a Certified Medical Assistant (CMA)

 • Graduating from an awards diploma, certificate, or associate’s degree program

 The postsecondary program curriculum must also include courses in anatomy and physiology; pharmacology; infection control; applied mathematics; theory and techniques of intramuscular, intradermal, and subcutaneous injection administration; and theory and techniques of phlebotomy.
-The cost of documentation review by AAMA is free, but students must pay exam fees if they qualify.
+The cost of AAMA’s documentation review is free, but students must pay exam fees if they qualify.

 Trenholm State Community College